cncf/tag-contributor-strategy/mentoring/README.md

 ## Mission

-Encourage cloud native computing adoption by providing opportunities for a diverse group of new contributors to work on CNCF projects with experienced mentorship.
+* Encourage cloud native computing adoption by providing opportunities for a diverse group of new contributors to work on CNCF projects with experienced mentorship.
+* Promote growth and sustainability for projects through mentoring new and existing contributors.
+* Provide support and advice for the projects

 ## Goals